tapnair/ProjectUtilities/README.md

 ## How to use<a name="How-to-use"></a>

 Launch Fusion 360.

-In the **Scripts and Addins** select Add-ins and then "ProjectUtilities"
+In the **Scripts and Addins** dialog box select Add-ins and then "ProjectUtilities"

 In the data panel navigate to the project you want to archive.